Skip to main content

 (ALPHA Warning) This command is currently in experimental mode.

-The node status command gets the bootstrap status of all nodes in a cluster on the Primary Network.
-To get the bootstrap status of a node with a Subnet, use the --subnet flag.
+The node status command gets the bootstrap status of all nodes in a cluster with the Primary Network.
+If no cluster is given, defaults to node list behaviour.

 Usage: